Louisiana Bar Card Lookup – Responsible Vendor Louisiana ATC Website Tutorial

 A: No, a restaurant permit is for on premise consumption only where alcoholic beverages are served in conjunction with meals.

-Q: What are the legal hours of operation for my business?
+Q: What are the legal hours of operation for the business?

 A: The closing time for alcoholic beverage outlets is determined by local ordinance.